- Digest of Education Statistics, Institute for Education Sciences, http://nces.ed.gov/programs/digest/d11/tables/dt11_290.asp

 Many students are exploring health care administration and related fields such as hospital and health care facility management or health services administration.
-The National Center for Education Statistics (NCES) notes that 13,640 degrees were awarded in 2009-2010 in these fields, not counting additional students in public health programs.
-The job outlook is healthy in health care administration: Employment is projected to grow faster than the average for all U.S. occupations between 2010 and 2020.
+The National Center for Education Statistics (NCES) notes that more than 50,000 degrees were awarded in 2015 in these fields, not counting additional students in public health programs.

 Health care administration (HCA) merges business and medical functions, ranging from strategic planning to hospital management to data security for electronic health records.
 The NCES classifies the diverse aspects of this field: business management and planning, finance, health law and regulations, health care systems operations, human resources, health care policy, public relations and more.
 HCA opportunities span the public and private sectors.